 12. Clean Eating Pumpkin and Pecan Fudge

-These Clean Eating Pumpkin and Pecan Fudge squares will literally melt in your mouth!
+These Clean Eating Pumpkin and Pecan Fudge squares by Karielyn Tillman will melt in your mouth!
 They have the smooth texture of traditional fudge but are packed with crunchy bits of pumpkin seeds and pecans.
 All you have to do is add everything to a mixing bowl and stir.
 No boiling the sugar and no candy thermometers, which can sometimes be scarier to deal with than a zombie invasion.

 13. Homemade Vegan Caramel Apples